jboulanger91/Zebrafish_CLEM/README.md

 ### 3. Connectivity Matrices and Network Diagram Generation

 This folder contains the pipelines used to compute **synaptic connectivity matrices** and to generate **two-layer network diagrams** from the **clem_zfish1** zebrafish hindbrain connectome.
-These analyses integrate Neuroglancer-derived synapse tables with functional classifications.

-The pipelines operate on mapped neurons (from Step 2), using synapse tables and metadata to build population-level connectivity summaries.

----

-### 3. Connectivity Matrices and Network Diagram Generation

-This folder contains the pipelines used to compute **synaptic connectivity matrices** and to generate **two-layer network diagrams** from the **clem_zfish1** zebrafish hindbrain connectome.
-These analyses integrate Neuroglancer-derived synapse tables, registered neuron meshes, and functional classifications.
+These analyses integrate CAVE-derived synapse tables, registered neuron meshes, and functional classifications.

 Both pipelines rely on the mapped neuron outputs generated in **Step 2** and operate directly on per-neuron `*_presynapses.csv` and `*_postsynapses.csv` tables.